artprojectgroup/woocommerce-apg-weight-and-postcodestatecountry-shipping/readme.txt

 2. Screenshot of WooCommerce - APG Weight and Postcode/State/Country Shipping.
 APG Shipping Tab.

 == Changelog ==
+= 1.9.3.1 =
+* Created a security alert for the next version 2.0.
 = 1.9.3 =
 * Removed links to gateways option.
 = 1.9.2 =